 Tanya was aware of my feelings and intentions with Leann but she never showed a sign of jealousy, on the contrary, she was extremely supportive and caring, just making me fall more for her.

-A day came when while we were going through the situation with Leann, Tanya mentioned something that unsettled me to the core, she said; “when a Demonica is created, is a complex relationship with the closest people that surrounds her during her early years, while she matures and learns her path to dominance, she had to develop certain feelings towards a special friend which is basically her own executioner.”
+A day came when while we were going through the situation with Leann, Tanya mentioned something that unsettled me to the core, she said; “when a Demonica is created, is a complex relationship with the closest people that surrounds her during her early years, while she matures and learns her path to dominance, she had to develop certain feelings toward a special friend which is basically her own executioner.”

-That person will become the closest to the Demonica while grooming her to become her best version just to be delivered to a specific circle of hell and reign it.
-It completely depends on the Demonica’s sin preference.
+“That person will become the closest to the Demonica while grooming her to become her best version just to be delivered to a specific circle of hell and reign it.
+It completely depends on the Demonica’s sin preference.”

 I was thunderstruck, Lilith was the one that mentioned the second circle, which is basically the place for anyone controlled by their hormones, me obviously.